amirg101/talkbot/README.md

 ## Errors you may face while installing pyaudio

-Facing installation problems while installing ?? using the wheel file may be helpful in such cases.
-You may download wheel file at: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio Once downloaded, change the current working directory to the location where the wheel file is available and then install as given below:
+Facing installation problems while installing pyaudio?? using the wheel file may be helpful in such cases.
+You may download the wheel file at: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio Once downloaded, change the current working directory to the location where the wheel file is available and then install as given below: